-To meet this sustainability challenge, it is proposed to create a Strategic Buffer Zone (SBZ) which will form a landscape gap between Brize Norton and RAF Brize Norton, and Brize Norton and the northern edge of the urban area of Carterton.
-Although there is now coalescence between the western edge of Brize Norton and Carterton, this proposal will prevent any further coalescence.
+To meet this sustainability challenge, the separation between Brize Norton and Carterton, and Brize Norton and RAF Brize Norton, should be particularly respected by any development proposals.
+It should be noted that there is now coalescence between the western edge of Brize Norton and Carterton.
 Policy CLH3 addresses these matters.